littleponyhh/WIKIWRITE/README.md

 now you can use the wikiwrite bot

-the button <search> : for searching in wikipedia
+the button "search" : for searching in wikipedia

-the button <translator> : for translate
+the button "translator" : for translate

-the button <our channel> : for visit our channel
+the button "our channel" : for visit our channel

 ## THE BOT DEVLOPED BY NS8_B